yadvesh28/Algo_Trading_Fixed_Income_Strategy_Project/README.md

 # Sovereign Bonds Analysis Strategy Project (FIN 554)

-A sophisticated quantitative analysis framework for sovereign bond markets that combines machine learning techniques with traditional financial indicators.
-This research explores the predictive power of advanced modeling techniques while incorporating both technical and macroeconomic factors to develop robust trading strategies.
+This repository contains the complete framework, data, and analysis for predicting sovereign 10-Year bond yields using advanced machine learning techniques.
+By integrating macroeconomic indicators and technical analysis, we explore whether Lasso regression and LightGBM models outperform traditional methods in different markets, including the U.S. and Australia.

 ---
 ## Team